rammohan3975-max/Agentic-AI-prototypes/Weather buddy/README.md

 # Weather Tool – Personal Assistant with Weather Integration

-Created by [Ayaz Somani](https://www.linkedin.com/in/ayazs) as a community contribution.

 ## Overview

 This Weather Tool community contribution gives the personal assistant chatbot the ability to discuss weather casually and contextually.
 It integrates real-time weather data from the Open-Meteo API, allowing the assistant to respond naturally to weather-related topics.